kconner/KMCGeigerCounter/README.md

 Then, build and run your app.
 Navigate through your app and listen for clicks.

+## Known issue

+If you use view controller based status bar style, your `-preferredStatusBarStyle` will be ignored, because UIKit asks the meter window for that instead of your main window.
+I could avoid this by giving the meter window a root view controller, but then that would affect navigation bar height.
+I'd appreciate any ideas about this.

-## Doesn't adding a view to my app reduce the framerate?
+## Doesn't adding a view to my app slow it down?

-Barely.
-If this causes frames to drop, the app's performance was probably toeing the line too closely in the first place.
+Maybe.
+If the meter view causes frames to drop, the app's performance was probably toeing the line too closely in the first place.

 ## Dumb things you probably thought of, but seriously